Best starting points

 Simulation Theory in Physics.

 If you suspect that reality is fundamentally computational, informational, or observer-relative, OPH gives that intuition a rigorous target and an explicit architecture.
-The simulator-hardware side is developed in Screen Microphysics and Observer Synchronization: local screen models, overlap observables, record layers, observer criteria, and synchronization moves.
+The simulator-hardware side is developed in Screen Microphysics and Observer Synchronization: local screen models, overlap observables, repair moves, record layers, observer criteria, and synchronization moves.

 If you want the broader non-branded framing after the simulation-theory entry point, move next to the theory of everything page and then back through the Observer Patch Holography hub.